Sandec/SimpleFX-Samples/README.md

 # SimpleFX-Samples

-This is a minimal SimpleFX project.
+This is a project with several SimpleFX-Samples.

 You need a SimpleFX-License to compile the application!